-Some backers of a renewable-energy tax break that voters approved in August contend a House proposal to carry out the constitutional amendment could slow the growth of solar energy in Florida.
+A proposal to carry out a renewable-energy tax break that voters approved in August continues to move forward in the House, despite arguments the measure could slow the growth of solar energy in Florida.